contentful/forma-36/MIGRATION.md

 ### Select

-`Select` component becomes compound component in version 4.
-You can use `Select` and `Select.Option` , with just importing `Select`.
-You would need to transform your existing code:
+The `Select` component becomes a compound component in version 4.
+You can use `Select` and `Select.Option` by just importing `Select`.
+You must transform your existing code as follows:

 ```tsx static=true
 <Select id="optionSelect" name="optionSelect" width="large">